ShihanRishad/GenPass/README.md

    ```bash
    flutter run
    ```
-2. Open the app, and done!
+2. Now, open the app, and done!

 ## ✨ Contributing